Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Type:** Supplemental (Move)
 **Mins:** Athletics 5

-Once per Scene, the Exalt will find and reach a Position or Target in the current Scene by the next Action, so long as a possible path exists.
+Once per Scene, the Exalt may reach a Position or Target they can observe, so long as a *possible* path exists.
 This may be repeated in the Scene by spending a Strife Point.